MatheoDumont/ImStat/rapports/rapport_tp2.md

 Matheo Dumont p1602557

 You can find my source code [here on my repository](https://github.com/MatheoDumont/ImStat).
 The code for this projet is located at :
 ```
 octave/tp2.m
 ```
-If you want to run it, make sure to run `data/regression/vgg_warp_h/m`, in octave, i haven't found the right command, so i used some tricky things (in octave : right-click and run).
+If you want to run it, make sure to run `data/regression/vgg_warp_h/m`.
+In octave, i haven't found the right command, so i used some tricky things (in octave : right-click and run in the file browser section).

 ## Exercice 1 : Image registration with hand-picked pairs of points
 After building the homography between `A` and `B`, and computing the transformation